routes.py

 before_load

 - Called before the route is matched.
-This method can raise a
+If it raises a

 Redirect